HackYourFuture/UsingAPIs-assignment-week1/README.md

 ...
 ```

-You may also notice that, in the case of a rejected promise, dice that have not yet finished their roll continue to do so.
+**TODO#2**: You may also notice that, in the case of a rejected promise, dice that have not yet finished their roll continue to do so.
 Can you explain why?
-Please add your answer as a comment to the end of the exercise file.
+Please replace the placeholder text in the code with your explanation.

 ### Exercise 5: Throw dice sequentially